-For that time in a person’s life when he or she begins to take care of their parent, it is important to know that the IRS allows those individuals to claim their parents as dependents on their tax return.
+For that time in a person’s life when he or she begins to take care of their parents, it is important to know that the IRS allows those individuals to claim their parents as dependents on their tax return.

 Support Means Support

 To meet the support requirements necessary to claim your parent as a dependent on your tax return there is a support test.
 You must cover more than half of your parent’s support costs, meaning 51% or more of their support must be covered by you.
 These costs include food, housing/lodging expenses, clothing, entertainment, medical services, and/or equipment costs.
 You are also allowed to include your dependent parent’s medical expenses, if you itemized, when calculating your medical deductions.

 If support for your parent was given by a group of individuals or family members, you may want to sign a Multiple Support Declaration (Form 2120) if you also supported your parent and you want to claim them.
 A Multiple Support Declaration (Form 2120) is a signed statement from each eligible person, waiving his or her right to claim the parent as a dependent.

 Residency and Relationship

 The technical term the IRS uses to meet the relationship requirement for these tax and life situations is “Qualifying Relative.”
 This means that the person you’re caring for can be your parent, in-law, or even a grandparent.
 However, they must be related to you biologically, by adoption, or through marriage (which would technically be a biological relationship with your spouse).
 Your parent, in-law, grandparent, or other relative does not have to live with you all year like a non-relative.

 And guess what?
 The IRS has residency requirements as well.
 To meet the residency requirement, the person you are caring for must meet one of the following:

 - Be a legal US Citizen